Overload119/mochitype/README.md

 ## Using Mochitype::View for Rendering

 The `Mochitype::View` module provides a simple way to make your `T::Struct` classes renderable in Rails controllers.
-When you include this module, your struct gains two methods:
+When you include this module, your struct gains three methods:

+- `serialize` - Overrides T::Struct's default serialize to always include nil keys (instead of omitting them)
-- `render_in(view_context)` - Serializes the struct to JSON
+- `render_in(view_context)` - Serializes the struct to JSON using the above serialize method
 - `format` - Returns `:json` to indicate the response format

+**Note:** Unlike Sorbet's default `T::Struct#serialize` which omits keys with nil values, `Mochitype::View#serialize` always includes all keys.
+This ensures consistent JSON structure that matches your generated Zod schemas.

 ### Basic Usage